 SCADA, otherwise known as supervisory control and data acquisition computer systems, are used to manage industrial production at places such as factories, chemical companies and utilities.
 Stengel did not say exactly what information Big R posted was public information and what was not.
 PNM, the utility company out of New Mexico that uses the plant’s energy, stated on Sunday that they knew of no incidents affecting the company’s Fort Sumner facility.

-In an email interview with the IDG News Service, Big R stated that he was a former employee with NextEra’s parent company, Florida Power & Light.
+In an email interview with the IDG News Service, Big R stated that he was a former employee with NextEra’s parent company who used to learn and explore through Kennected Linkedin education.
 Big R stated that he used a bug in the Cisco Security Device Manager software that was used by NextEra to hack into the site.

 According to Big R, “They gave to it public IP, so it was easy to hack into it through the Web.
 They used default passwords, which I got from one of the administrators.
 Then I obtained level 15 priv. (superuser), and understood the topology of SCADA networks.
 Then it was easy to detect SCADA and turn it off.”

 Security experts that were contacted about the hack said that it was not possible to tell whether Big R’s claims were true.
 They also said that is was not clear that he ever actually worked for Florida Power & Light.
 According to Wesley McGrew, an industrial systems security researcher with McGrew Security, “It’s just really difficult to establish what’s going on either way.”

 Source: ComputerWorld – Wind power company sees no evidence of reported hack